 - a.
 The University Board shall appoint the initial and subsequent academy board of directors by resolution, except as prescribed by subparagraphs d and e.
 The director of the charter schools office shall recommend qualified individuals to the University Board, and ensure that the board of directors includes representation from the local community where the academy is located. - b.
 The academy board of directors, by resolution and majority vote, shall nominate its subsequent members, except as provided otherwise.
 The academy board of directors shall recommend to the director of the charter schools office at least one nominee for each vacancy.
 Nominees shall submit the Application for Public School Academy Board Appointment for review by the charter schools office.
 The director of the charter schools office may or may not recommend the appointment of a nominee submitted by the academy board.
-If the director of the charter schools office does not recommend the appointment of a nominee submitted by the academy board, he/she may select and recommend another nominee or may request the academy board submit a new nominee for consideration. - c.
+If the director of the charter schools office does not recommend the appointment of a nominee or may request the academy board submit a new nominee for consideration. - c.
 An individual appointed to fill a vacancy created other than by the expiration of a term shall be appointed for the unexpired term of that vacant position. - d.
 Under exigent conditions, and with the approval of the University Board's chair and the president, the director of the charter schools office may appoint a qualified individual to an academy's board of directors.
 All appointments made under this provision must be presented to the University Board for final determination at its next regularly scheduled meeting.
-The University Board reserves the right to review, rescind, modify, ratify, or approve any appointments made under this provision. - In the event that the health, safety and welfare of an academy's students, property or funds are at risk, the president, after consulting with the University Board's chair, may appoint a person to serve as a conservator for the academy.
+The University Board reserves the right to review, rescind, modify, ratify, or approve any appointments made under this provision. - e.
+In the event that the health, safety and welfare of an academy's students, property or funds are at risk, the president, after consulting with the University Board's chair, may appoint a person to serve as a conservator for the academy.
 Upon appointment, the conservator shall have all the powers of the academy's board of directors and shall act in the place and stead of the academy's board of directors.
 After the President appoints a conservator, the full Board of Trustees shall receive notice of the appointment as soon as possible.
 The president shall appoint the conservator for a definite term which may be extended in writing.
 During the conservator's appointment, the academy's board of directors, and all powers of the academy's board of directors, are suspended.
 The charter contract shall set forth any additional powers granted to the conservator during their appointment.
-All appointments made with the conservator during their appointment.
-All appointments made with the conservator during their appointment.
+All appointments for additional powers of the conservator during their appointment.

-Date: 2/15/18 Signature: my Hangar
+Date: 2/15/18 Signature: My Hangar